rajakolluru/cheniledocs.github.io/pages/codex-docs/110-chenile-2-1-21-release-notes.md

 - The main Chenile repositories now resolve to `2.1.21` through `chenile-parent`.
 - `git describe --tags` should return `2.1.21` across the standard tagged release repositories after the annotated tags are created and pushed.
 - `chenile-gen` remains a release follow-up repository rather than part of the standard 11, but its generated defaults should stay aligned with the active Chenile baseline.
+- Applications should start moving their `chenile.properties` files from `chenile.module.name` to `chenile.monolith.name`.
+- Consumers of `/info`, `/service-info`, and service-registry payloads should switch to `monolithName`. `moduleName` remains accepted on input, but new output now prefers `monolithName`.

 ## Documentation updates